dotnet/orleans/Orleans-Streams/index.md

 ```
 More details can be found in the [Streams Programming APIs](Streams-Programming-APIs).

+## Quick Start sample

+The [Quick Start Sample](Streams-Quick-Start) is a good overview of the overall workflow of using streams in an application.
+After reading it you should return back to this page and read the rest of the material to get a good understanding of the concepts.

 ## Stream Providers

 Streams can come via physical channels of various shapes and forms and can have different semantics.
 Orleans Streaming is designed to support this diversity via the concept of **Stream Providers**, which is an extensibility point in the system.
 Orleans currently has implementation of two stream providers: TCP based **Simple Message Stream Provider** and Azure Queue based **Azure Queue Stream Provider**.